 The questions to ask in a phone screen are to be established in advance, based on the criteria established, and should be asked to each candidate being interviewed for consistent evaluation.
-A phone screen should be treated like any interview and a Phone Screen Evaluation should be completed afterwards.
+A phone screen should be treated like any interview, consult the Questions and Topics to Avoid beforehand and a Phone Screen Evaluation should be completed afterwards.
 You should then narrow down your candidates for on-site interviews based on the evaluations from the phone screens.